The Mirl

 before heading into Manhattan and the NBA League Office in the

-And that takes us to where we are now - life as a freelancer.
-I've
+takes us to where we are now - back to life as a freelancer.

 So that is the quickie bio.
 There are some fun stories, many of